CAAPIM/apim-charts/charts/portal/README.md

 This Chart deploys the Layer7 API Developer Portal on a Kubernetes Cluster using the Helm Package Manager.

 ## 2.2.0 General Updates
-- This new version of the chart supports Portal 5.1
+- This new version of the chart supports API Portal 5.1
-- The demo database Bitnami MySQL sub chart supports MySQL 8.0.27, so the relavent helm chart version is updated to  8.8.16.
+- Demo database Bitnami MySQL subchart version is updated to 8.8.16.
-- Portal upgrade jobs are moved to pre-install and pre-upgrade stage, this means no manual deletion of jobs are required during upgrade.
-This change ensures overall bootup time remains same as previous version even though helm install takes additional time to show-up completion.
+- Upgrade jobs are moved to pre-install and pre-upgrade stage.This eliminates manual deletion of jobs during upgrade.This change ensures overall bootup time remains the same as previous version upgrades, even though helm install takes additional time to show-up completion.
-- Portal 5.1 no longer requires Solr components, so all the references to Solr have been removed.
+- API Portal 5.1 no longer requires Solr components, used to provide auto-suggest search history from the Portal dashboard.All the references to Solr have been removed.
 - Nginx-Ingress Subchart has been upgraded to chart version 4.0.9 to support K8s 1.22 version.
 - Ability to configure existing imagePullSecrets or external registries to pull the images.
 Refer portal.useExistingPullSecret, portal.imagePullSecret
 - Liveness and readiness probe of dispatcher component can be configurable.